 The drop down bed should always be stored in the up position when not in use and when travelling.
 All bedding should be removed.

-2. To lower or raise the drop down bed, depress the button.
+2. To lower or raise the drop down bed, lift the bed slightly while pressing the button.

 3. The handle should then be used to either lower or raise the bed.